Skip to content ↓

 Support

-Not all pupils with autism are the same and at Nottingham Girls’ Academy we aim to work closely with pupils, families and the Inclusive Education Service for Autism to identify the most appropriate support and provision on a pupil by pupil basis.
+At Nottingham Girls’ Academy we aim to work closely with pupils, families and the Autism Inclusive Education Service to identify the most appropriate support and provision on a pupil by pupil basis.
 The list below outlines support that is available should a need be identified.

-Support available for pupils with communication difficulties & ASD:
+Support available for pupils with communication difficulties & ASC:

 • Meet and Greet to support transition from home to school.